MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// The default channel layout of the output ports for this device. pub default_output_layout: DefaultChannelLayout,

+    #[cfg(feature = "asio")]
+    /// If this audio device is an ASIO device, then this will contain extra
+    /// information about the device.
+    pub asio_info: Option<AsioDeviceInfo>,
 }

+#[cfg(feature = "asio")]
+#[derive(Debug, Clone)]
+pub struct AsioDeviceInfo {
+    /// The path to the configuration GUI application for the device. pub config_gui_path: std::path::PathBuf,

+    /// The sample rate that has been configured for this device.
+    ///
+    /// You will need to re-enumerate this device to get the new sample
+    /// rate after configuring through the device's configuration GUI
+    /// application.
+    pub sample_rate: u32,

+    /// The fixed buffer size that has been configured for this device.
+    ///
+    /// You will need to re-enumerate this device to get the new sample
+    /// rate after configuring through the device's configuration GUI
+    /// application.
+    pub fixed_buffer_size: u32,
+}

+/// The range of possible fixed sizes of buffers/blocks for an audio device.
+#[derive(Debug, Clone)]
 pub struct FixedBufferSizeRange {
-    // The minimum block size (inclusive)
+    /// The minimum buffer/block size (inclusive)
     pub min: u32,
-    // The maximum block size (inclusive)
+    /// The maximum buffer/block size (inclusive)
     pub max: u32,

-    // If this is `true` then that means the device only supports fixed block sizes
+    /// If this is `true` then it means the device only supports fixed buffer/block
-    // between `min` and `max` that are a power of 2. pub must_be_power_of_2: bool,
+    /// sizes between `min` and `max` that are a power of 2. pub must_be_power_of_2: bool,

-    // The default/preferred fixed buffer size for this device. pub default: u32,
+    /// The default/preferred fixed buffer size for this device. pub default: u32,
 }

+/// The default channel layout of the ports for an audio device.
+///
-// These contain the "indexes" of the ports assigned to each channel. pub enum DefaultChannelLayout {
+/// These include the index of each port for each channel.
+#[non_exhaustive]
+#[derive(Debug, Clone)]
+pub enum DefaultChannelLayout {
+    /// The device has not specified the default channel layout of its ports.
     Unspecified,

     Mono(usize),
+    Stereo {
-    Stereo { left: usize, right: usize },
+        left: usize,
-    Surround51 { center: usize, left: usize, right: usize, y1: usize, y2: usize },
-    ...
+        right: usize,
+    },

+    // TODO: More channel layouts
 }

+#[cfg(feature = "midi")]
+/// Information about a particular midi backend, including a list of the
+/// available devices.
+#[derive(Debug, Clone)]
 pub struct MidiBackendInfo {
-    // The name of this backend (i.e. Jack, Pipewire, WASAPI, CoreAudio, etc.) pub name: String,

-    // If true, then it means this backend is the default/preferred backend for
-    // the given system.
-Only one item in the `audio_backends()` list will have
-    // set this to true.
+    /// The type of backend.
-    pub is_default: bool,
+    pub backend: MidiBackend,

-    // The version of this backend (if there is one) pub version: Option<String>,
+    /// The version of this backend (if there is one available)

-    // The list of available input MIDI devices pub in_devices: Vec<MidiDeviceInfo>,

-    // The list of available output MIDI devices pub out_devices: Vec<MidiDeviceInfo>,
+    ///
+    /// (i.e. "1.2.10")
+    pub version: Option<String>,

-    // If this is true, then it means this backend is available and running on
+    /// If this is true, then it means this backend is running on this system.
-    // this system.
-(For example, if this backend is Jack and the Jack server is
+    /// (For example, if this backend is Jack and the Jack server is not currently
-    // not currently running on the system, then this will be false.) pub available: bool,
+    /// running on the system, then this will be false.) pub running: bool,

+    /// The list of available input MIDI devices pub in_devices: Vec<DeviceID>,

+    /// The list of available output MIDI devices pub out_devices: Vec<DeviceID>,

+    /// The preferred/best default input device for this backend.
+    ///
+    /// This will be `None` if the preferred device is not known at this time. pub preferred_in_device: Option<DeviceID>,

+    /// The preferred/best default output device for this backend.
+    ///
+    /// This will be `None` if the preferred device is not known at this time. pub preferred_out_device: Option<DeviceID>,
 }

+#[cfg(feature = "midi")]
+/// Information about a particular midi device, including all its available
+/// configurations.
+#[derive(Debug, Clone)]
 pub struct MidiDeviceInfo {
-    // The name of this device
-    pub name: String,
+    pub id: DeviceID,

-    // If true, then it means this device is the default/preferred device for
-    // the given backend.
-Only one input and one output device in the backend's
-    // list will have this set to true. pub is_default: bool,
+    // TODO: More information about the MIDI device
 }
 ```